NieneB/led_light_dress/1_petticoat.md

 Hip circumference is 105 cm.
 So `105-76 = 29` Needing a cut of `29/2 = 14.5cm`.

 The I sewed them all together at the top.

+## Things I learned:

+* Using a hemming foot on my sewing machine.
+I experimented but making a flat hem was too difficult with the thin organza fabric.
+But using the a zig-zag steek it turned out to be more easy and it gave a beautiful round hem!
+Still having some silver glitter decoration thread it gave a nice look.
+* Calculating fabric need in front.
+Though I failed this time.
+Ordered way to much Tule and too less coloured organza.
+The ruffles would have been nicer if I could have made them longer 10m instead of 7.5m.
+I could have made them thinner and then longer. so 7.5 cm wide by 10m instead of 10cm by 7.5m.
+But I was afraid they would become too thin, by hemming them and needing a hem to attach them to the tule strip.
+Now, I ended up with 7cm wide ruffles after hemming and attaching them.
+* Ordering the right amount of fabric also needs the design to be set and ready.
+I couldn't make up my mind about the final dress design, plus this also depended on the LED strip possibilities and restrictions.
+Without having any experience with LED strips I needed to do this project in cycles.
+Making part of the dress, making part of the LED strips, adjusting the design of the dress to the LED strip restrictions, making the dress, integrating the final LED design.